 Unfortunately for some parents, getting children to read can be easier said than done.
 The pull of the online world can be too tempting, and traditional paperbacks shunned in favour of games and social media.

-A new online tool combining the powers of the internet and local libraries has been created to encourage young readers.
+The Bedtime Story Finder combines the powers of the internet and local libraries and has been created to encourage young readers.

 It takes the hassle out of the nightly hunt for a bedtime tale by allowing you to filter out stories that don’t appeal to you.
 These filters include ‘Song & Rhyme’, ‘Words that Charm’ and ‘Put on a Voice’.
 You can also filter by age range.
-Eventually, the collection of 150 classic tales will be narrowed down to just one or a small handful of titles.
+As you filter, the collection of 150 classic tales will be narrowed down to just one or a small handful of titles.
 There’s old favourites from Roald Dahl and Dick King Smith, and newer gems from Julia Donaldson and David Walliams.